Levintsky/ML-tutorial/Algorithms/Dynamical-Systems.md

 	and backpropagation.
 2017
 		- A biologically inspired equilibrium propagation framework for an energy-based model whose prediction is the fixed-point of the energy dynamics at its local minimum;
 	- B. Scellier and Y. Bengio.
 Equivalence of equilibrium propagation and recurrent backpropagation.
 NC'19
-	- Maxence Ernoult, Julie Grollier, Damien Querlioz, Yoshua Bengio, Benjamin Scellier.
+	- M Ernoult, J Grollier, D Querlioz, Y Bengio, B Scellier.
 Updates of Equilibrium Prop Match Gradients of Backprop Through Time in an RNN with Static Input.
 NIPS'19
 		- https://github.com/ernoult/updatesEPgradientsBPTT